cosmos/cosmos-sdk/README.md

 For more, please go to the [Cosmos SDK Docs](./docs/).

-## Cosmos Hub Mainnet

-The Cosmos Hub application, `gaia`, has moved to its [own repository](https://github.com/cosmos/gaia).
-Go there to join the Cosmos Hub mainnet and more.

-## Scaffolding
+## Scaffolding with Starport

-If you are starting a new app or a new module we provide a [scaffolding tool](https://github.com/cosmos/scaffold) to help you get started and speed up development.
-If you have any questions or find a bug, feel free to open an issue in the repo.
+If you are starting a new app or module, you may wish to check out [Starport](https://github.com/tendermint/starport).
+Starport will help you get started and speed up development by giving you a good application layout and generating simple modules and simple front end interfaces for you.

 ## Disambiguation